NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 1. Try to minimize the size of the new DesignSpecification:AirTerminal:Sizing object.
 Think in terms of only what might be different from the base Sizing:Zone inputs.
 Fields such as VentilationRequirement, Do/Don't use OA specifications,

+## Design ##
+### 1. Remove error checks on number of air terminals in a zone ###
+Actually, the only existing check looks for *an air distribution unit and an AirTerminal:SingleDuct:Uncontrolled (direct air) object in the same zone.* This check will be removed.
+The code already allows more than one air distribution unit without throwing an error.

+#### ZoneEquipmentManager::SimZoneEquipment ####

+- Delete all uses of `ZoneHasAirLoopHVACTerminal` and `ZoneHasAirLoopHVACDirectAir` which includes the error check.
+That's the only purpose of these variables.

+### 2. Allow more than one return air node in a zone ###

+#### DataZoneEquipment.hh ####
+In struct `EquipConfiguration`

+ - Delete `int ReturnAirNode`
+ - Add `int NumReturnNodes`
+ - Add `Array1D_int ReturnNode`
+ - Add to IDD and input processing for Return Air Node or Nodelist

+ - Delete `int AirLoopNum`
+ - Add `int NumAirLoops` (this may not always equal `NumReturnNodes` if an airloop has no return path)
+ - Add `Array1D_int AirLoopPointer`

+### 3. Add a new field to AirloopHVAC to specify loop return air flow fraction

+#### DataAirSystems.hh ####
+In struct `DefinePrimaryAirSystem`

+ - Add `Real64 DesignReturnFlowFrac`
+ - Add to IDD and input processing

+### 4. Revise return air flow and air loop flow balance calculations

+#### ZoneEquipmentManager::CalcZoneMassBalance ####
+This function will be refactored into multiple smaller functions reflecting the steps outlined  in the above NFP section plus other sections currently in this function:

+  - Initialize values to zero
+  - Sum zone inlet, exhaust, and mixing flows
+  - Step 1 - Set known return node flows
+  - Step 2 - Calculate remaining unallocated return air flow for each zone (*modified step*)
+  - Step 3 - Set remaining return node flows (*new step*)
+  - Step 4 - Allocate unbalanced exhaust air flows to each air loop (*modified step*)
+  - Adjust infiltration and mixing flows for zone air mass balance
+  - Step 5 - Balance each air loop
+  - Iterate until converged or limit reached

+### 5. Allocate return air heat gains to specific return air nodes

+#### DataHeatBalance.hh
+In struct `LightsData` (Lights object)

+ - Add `int ReturnNodePtr`
+ - Add new field to IDD and input processing

+#### RefrigeratedCase.hh
+In struct `RefrigCaseData` (Refrigeration:Case object)

+ - Use existing `int ZoneRANode; // Node number of return node in zone`
+ - Add new field to IDD and input processing

+#### DataSurfaces.hh
+In struct `SurfaceWindowCalc` (WindowProperty:AirflowControl object)

+ - Add `int ReturnNodePtr`
+ - Add new field to IDD and input processing

+#### DataZoneEquipment.hh ####
+In struct `EquipConfiguration`

+ - Add `bool ZoneHasAirFlowWindow` to avoid [looping over every zone surface](https://github.com/NREL/EnergyPlus/blob/2592ba992c6cba84395eef038be8d3a049304067/src/EnergyPlus/ZoneEquipmentManager.cc#L4178-L4183) every iteration in `ZoneEquipmentManager::CalcZoneLeavingConditions`
+ - Possibly add an array of just the airflow window surface numbers to avoid looping over all the surfaces in the zone even when there *is* an airflow window

+#### ZoneEquipmentManager::CalcZoneLeavingConditions ####

+ - Do some minor reorganization
+ - Add a for loop over all the return nodes in the zone
+ - Add an if on `ZoneHasAirFlowWindow` to skip the for [loop over all the surfaces](https://github.com/NREL/EnergyPlus/blob/2592ba992c6cba84395eef038be8d3a049304067/src/EnergyPlus/ZoneEquipmentManager.cc#L4178-L4183) just to look for an airflow window
+ - Change `InternalHeatGains::SumAllReturnAirConvectionGains` to allocate gains to specific nodes
+ - Change `QRetAir` to be an array, sized to the max number of return nodes across all zones - this may work better as an array inside `EquipConfiguration`
+ - Modify as needed to allocate heat gains to specific nodes and track multiple return temperatures

+### 6. Revise other places that assume a single airloop is associated with a zone
+Searching on `.ReturnAirNode` and `.AirLoopNum` shows relevant hits in:

+ - AirflowNetworkBalanceManager.cc
+ - DualDuct.cc
+ - Furnaces.cc
+ - HVACFourPipeBeam.cc
+ - HVACManager.cc
+ - HVACMultiSpeedHeatPump.cc
+ - HVACUnitarySystem.cc
+ - MixedAir.cc
+ - PackagedTerminalHeatPump.cc
+ - PurchasedAirManager.cc
+ - ReportSizingManager.cc
+ - RoomAirModelAirflowNetwork.cc
+ - RoomAirModelManager.cc
+ - RoomAirModelUserTempPattern.cc
+ - SimAirServingZones.cc
+ - SimulationManager.cc
+ - SingleDuct.cc
+ - SystemAvailabilityManager.cc
+ - SystemReports.cc
+ - ZoneAirLoopEquipmentManager.cc
+ - ZoneContaminantPredictorCorrector.cc
+ - ZoneEquipmentManager.cc
+ - ZonePlenum.cc
+ - ZoneTempPredictorCorrector.cc
+ - And numerous unit tests

+### 7. Allow different sizing specifications for different air terminal units

+#### DataSizing::TermUnitFinalZoneSizing ####

+- Terminal units get their final sizing data from `TermUnitFinalZoneSizing`
+- TermUnitFinalZoneSizing` holds flow rates and other data which have been adjusted for sizing on ventilation load or other Sizing:System inputs such as a hard size for total air loop flow rate.
+- `TermUnitFinalZoneSizing` is initialized to `DataSizing::FinalZoneSizing` in  `ZoneEquipmentManager:UpdateZoneSizing`
+- `TermUnitFinalZoneSizing` is updated to adjusted `FinalZoneSizing` data in `SimAirServingZones::UpdateSysSizing`
+- `TermUnitFinalZoneSizing` is further adjusted in `SimAirServingZones::UpdateSysSizing`

+#### DataSizing::TermUnitSizing ####

+- `TermUnitSizing` is used as input in `SimAirServingZones::UpdateSysSizing` and in `ReportSizingManager::RequestSizing`.
+- `DataSizing::TermUnitSizing` is initialized in the various terminal unit sizing routines.

+#### SimAirServingZones::UpdateSysSizing ####
+- `UpdateSysSizing` uses `TermUnitSizing`, `ZoneSizing` and `FinalZoneSizing` as inputs.
+- `UpdateSysSizing` is basically four functions in one, split up by a big case statement for `CallIndicator` = BeginDay, DuringDay, EndDay, or EndSysSizingCalc (tempted to split that into four separate functions).
+- Lots of sizing calcs are done here, and the most pertinent section is that it makes final adjustments to `TermUnitFinalZoneSizing`.

+#### Proposed Changes ####
+- Add new struct `DataSizing::AirTerminalSizingData` to hold input for the new `DesignSpecification:AirTerminal:Sizing` object.
+(Similar to ZoneHVACSizingData)
+- The new array will be called `AirTerminalSizingSpecifications`.
+- Add new function `SizingManager::GetAirTerminalSizing` to process input for the new ` DesignSpecification:AirTerminal:Sizing` object.

+- Change `TermUnitSizing` and `TermUnitFinalZoneSizing` to be indexed by air distribution unit (ADU) number instead of by zone.
+Direct air terminal units will be added to the end of the ADU list for this indexing.
+- Expand `TermUnitSizing` to include pertinent inputs from a referenced `DesignSpecification:AirTerminal:Sizing` object.
+These fields will default to 1.0 if there is no `DesignSpecification:AirTerminal:Sizing` object for a given ADU.
+- In `UpdateSysSizing`, change anything that is indexed by CtrlZoneNum (or equivalent) to be indexed by air distribution unit.
+- Add two arrays to `DataAirloop::AirLoopZoneEquipConnectData`
+  - `Array1D_int CoolZoneADUNums`
+  - `Array1D_int HeatZoneADUNums`
+- Wherever sizing calculations are made in the terminal unit sizing routines and in `RequestSizing`, apply the input factors from `DesignSpecification:AirTerminal:Sizing` which are stored in `TermUnitSizing`.

+### 8. Allow an airloop with no return path *(if budget allows)*

+#### SimAirServingZones::GetAirPathData ####
+- Modify input processing for `AirLoopHVAC` to allow the Demand Side Outlet Node Name to be blank
+- Skip the check for proper return connection if the Demand Side Outlet Node Name is blank

+#### ReturnAirPathManager::InitReturnAirPath  ####
+- This function is currently just a placeholder and is not used.
+- Add a test here to make sure that the Return Air Path Outlet Node Name is connected to an AirLoopHVAC Demand Side Outlet Node.
+This should detect a dangling ReturnAirPath.

+#### HVACInterfaceManager::UpdateHVACInterface ####
+- Add logic to allow for systems without a return path